oneapi-src/oneDAL/CONTRIBUTING.md

 ### Threading Layer

 In the source code of the algorithms, oneDAL does not use threading primitives directly.
-All the threading primitives used within oneDAL form so called [threading layer](http://oneapi-src.github.io/oneDAL/contribution/threading.html).
+All the threading primitives used within oneDAL form are called the [threading layer](http://oneapi-src.github.io/oneDAL/contribution/threading.html).
 Contributors should leverage the primitives from the layer to implement parallel algorithms.

 ## Documentation Guidelines